 For channel 56 and below the required e.i.r.p. limits do no longer depend on frequency offset since it is assumed that the LTE UE selectivity does not increase further beyond the corresponding frequency offsets.
 The allowable WSD e.i.r.p. levels on these channels seem not to be constraining the respective use case scenarios significantly.

+It should be noted that these results are based on a number of assumptions, particularly with regard to the WSD baseline levels, UE antenna gain, and the performance of the LTE duplex filters.

 Protection of terrestrial cable head-end receivers